 Pasteurization is a process that destroys microorganisms with heat.
 Different combinations of temperature and time can be used to pasteurize, depending on the substance.
 Most sources I found recommended heating the honey to 145° F (63° C) for 30 minutes.
 Some preferred 150° (65.5° C) for 30 minutes.
 One suggested that the temperature be brought to 170° F (77° C) momentarily.

-Most of the sources I read claimed that honey is pasteurized to “kill bacteria and reduce crystallization.”
+Most of the sources I read claimed that honey is pasteurized to “kill bacteria and yeast, or to reduce crystallization.”
 Now we all know that honey is famed for its antibacterial properties, that it is still used in some areas to dress wounds, and that it can keep for years on end.
 So why, exactly, do we need to kill bacteria?

 According to my sources, very young children or those with compromised immune systems should consume only pasteurized honey because there are a small number of cases each year where spores of Clostridium botulinum found in honey have been responsible for botulism poisoning.
 According to the U.S. National Library of Medicine, approximately 110 cases of botulism poisoning occur each year in the United States, mostly from improperly canned food, corn syrup, and honey.
 About 90% of these cases occur in children under six months old.

 Although the spores of Clostridium botulinum cannot grow or make toxin in the acidic environment of honey, they survive in a resting state.
 If they are eaten by an infant, the spores can grow, reproduce, and make toxins while living in the baby’s intestinal tract.
 The toxins are then absorbed into the child’s body and can cause illness.
 Fortunately, children lose the ability to grow the bacteria in their gut by the time they are about six months old.
 But here’s the catch.
 If this scenario is accurate, then the pasteurization of honey will do nothing to prevent infant botulism.